|

 Dr Garrison and his Petrographer concluded that the sample is a meta-granite e.g. unsuspecting granite that got metamorphosed.
 This is possibly closer to a meta-diorite because of all the feldspar (grainy whitish matrix).
 The one photomicrograph of the quartz inclusion shaped like a shell is curious and they are unable to determine what this is.

-Anthony Green and the Filey Bay Initiative thank Dr Garrison, his Petrographer and Donald Shomette for completing this analysis on behalf of the people of Filey and their Heritage.
-Without support from distinguished individuals and organisations such as these, expanding the frontiers of knowledge would not be possible.
+Anthony Green, The Filey Bay Initiative who represent the community of Filey and FURU thank Dr Garrison, his Petrographer, Donald Shomette and Lt Cdr Fox RN, his staff for completing their analytical work on behalf of the people of Filey and their Heritage.
+Without support from outside distinguished individuals and organisations such as these, expanding the frontiers of knowledge would not be possible.
+Additional thanks are to be recorded to John Buglass Archaeological Services for his excellent archaeological assessment.

-Cobble Photograph © A Green, Photomicrographs © Dr E Garrison, Photograph Dr Garrison © The University of Georgia
+Cobble Photograph © A Green, Photomicrographs © Dr E Garrison, Photograph of Dr Garrison © The University of Georgia, the map of Doggerland by an unknown author.

 |